envicutor/drafts/flow.rst

     - Enqueue the Dependencies object id in the BuildStore
     - Wait for a reply in the BuildStore

+      - If reply takes too long, go to clean up step (abort)

 - CacheBuilder

   - Pop the Dependencies object id from the BuildStore
   - Retrieve the corresponding Dependencies object
   - Keep updating the lease of the Dependencies object every n milliseconds with now's timestamp to signal that you are healthy

+    - If the Dependencies object does not exist anymore, stop updating the lease

   - Install the dependencies (with the Cache volume mounted) (``SubmissionRequests.Cache``, ``Performance.Cache``):

     - [if the process fails] go to last step